NOAA-GFDL/FRE-NCtools/CONTRIBUTING.md

 available on GitHub in the [NOAA-GFDL](https://github.com/NOAA-GFDL) organization.

-What follows is set of guidelines and how-tos for contributing to FRE-NCtools.
+What follows is a set of guidelines and how-tos for contributing to FRE-NCtools.
 These are guidelines, not rules.
 Use your best judgement and feel free to propose changes to this document in a pull request.